Benjamin-S/electron-react-entity-assign/README.md

 ## Deployment

-This application uses react as the user interface and creates a separate express server to act as the server for commands to be called against.
+This application uses react as the user interface and MSSQL to update and query the MEM database via stored procedures.

 - Yarn dist will build and package the electron application